freya022/Doxxy/README.md

   * This means that, in theory, applying the very first creation script + all the migration scripts should give the same tables.

 ### Updating the database
-If the bot says the database is outdated, you can find the migration scripts in the [sql folder](sql)
+If the bot says the database is outdated, you can find the migration scripts in the [sql folder](sql), only execute the ones that are higher than the current database version.